Supporting Special Religious Education (SRE) in NSW public schools

 Under the Education Act 1990, public schools in NSW provide two kinds of religious education

-- General religious education – taught by teaching staff at the school and part of the normal curriculum
+- General religious education – taught by Department of Education teaching staff and part of the normal curriculum

 - Special religious education – taught by people who represent their faith, are authorised, trained and may be voluntary or paid.

-In NSW the most commonly taught special religious education is Christianity, taught by members of approved Christian churches.
+In NSW the most commonly taught special religious education is Christianity, taught by members of various approved Christian organisations/denominations or churches

 Our members are: